ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_fetch_household_members.md

-# 🏠 How We Fetch Household Members
+# 🔄 How We Fetch Parent Entity Members

-This guide explains how we manage and fetch household members in Roomy.
+This guide explains how we manage and fetch members associated with a parent entity in our application.

 ## 🎯 What Problem Are We Solving

-In Roomy users can be part of a household.
+In our application, users can be part of a parent entity (e.g., organization, team, household).
 We need to:
-- 👥 Keep track of who's in the household
+- 👥 Keep track of who's in the parent entity
 - 🔄 Update the UI when members change
 - 🔍 Make sure all parts of the app see the same member data
 - ⚡️ Handle this efficiently without unnecessary database calls

 ## 🧩 Core Components Explained

-### 🏗️ HouseholdService
+### 🏗️ ParentEntityService
-This service manages everything related to households.
+This service manages everything related to the parent entity.
 It extends `DocumentService` which gives us common Firestore operations.
-Think of it as the brain that coordinates all household-related actions.
+Think of it as the brain that coordinates all entity-related actions.

 ### 🔌 ProfilesApi
 This is our gateway to user profile data in Firestore.
 It handles all the database operations for user profiles.
-We use this to fetch the actual profile data of household members.
+We use this to fetch the actual profile data of entity members.

 ### 📱 Informer
 This is our custom state management solution.
 Similar to Flutter's `ValueNotifier` but with extra features: